CollaboraOnline/online/wsd/README.md

 - `sudo gdb -p <PID>`, which is easy to remember or

-- `gdb -iex "set sysroot /" -p <PID>`, which can run as an unprivileged user, since we switched from capabilities to unpriviliged namespaces.
+- `gdb -iex "set sysroot /" -p <PID>`, which can run as an unprivileged user, since we switched from capabilities to unprivileged namespaces.

-You can make tha later an alias as well:
+You can make the later an alias as well:

 ```
 alias cool-gdb='gdb -iex "set sysroot /"'